 San Jose Sharks Injury Report

-San Jose Sharks defenseman Jan Rutta is currently on IR because he suffered a lower body injury.
-This will keep him sidelined until Saturday, March 8, 2025.
-In his career, Rutta has recorded 22 goals on 472 shots at the opposing goalie.
+San Jose Sharks defenseman Jan Rutta appears on IR after injuring his lower body.
+He will stay sidelined until Sunday, April 13, 2025.
+In his NHL career, Rutta has compiled 22 goals on 472 attempts at the net.

 The San Jose Sharks have had their fair share of injuries throughout their history, with some players being more prone to injuries than others.
 In this section, we will delve into the injury history of some of the team’s most notable players, exploring the types of injuries they have suffered, the impact on their performance, and how the team has adapted to their absence.